 State governments are continuing to release their next stage plans to aid in the economic recovery and ensure safe work practices.
-Here is an updated summary of plans announced from around the country.
+Here is an updated summary of plans announced from around Australia.

 To help Australians respond to the COVID-19 pandemic, nbn is providing up to $50 million to assist phone and internet providers to support small and medium businesses.